vtmike14/escape/README.md

 We are using a modular implementation.
 This would allow us to create new layouts and entirely new levels for the user to explore.
 The current level is a house but we could easily change it to be a school, dungeon, hospital, etc.

 How To Play:
 Use commands and arguments to move around the house and interact.
+User can move, pickup items, and look around the current room.
+Some items may be required to access other rooms.

 Input Format:
 [command] [argument]